elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/basic-javascript-questions-answers.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> JavaScript is a dynamically typed,
-      interpreted scripting language that creates interactive effects for the browser.<br/><br/>
+      <strong>Interview Response:</strong> JavaScript is a high-level, dynamically typed, interpreted scripting language used to create interactive effects in the browser or server.<br/><br/>
     </div>

 :::note